Launceston/Devonport to Queenstown.

 -

-Derwent Bridge...'The Wall' is very much worth a visit and has a high standard cafe for lunch.
+Derwent Bridge...'The Wall' is very much worth a visit.
 Look out for 'Russell' the Wombat and 'Antony' the Echidna.
 Continue 400 metres to the Hungry Wombat cafe.
 The Derwent Bridge Hotel has a large dining space and is great for lunch and dinner.

 -